cerb/cerb.github.io/_docs/developers/api.md

 The API uses per-application credentials and per-worker permissions to authorize API requests.
 It supports returning data in XML or JSON.

+Before continuing, [follow these instructions](/guides/api/configure-plugin/) to enable the Web API plugin and generate a key-pair.

 # Topics

 - [Authentication](/docs/api/topics/authentication/)